Ridges In Fingernails: What Do They Mean + 4 Ways To Get Rid Of Those Lines

 Facing some vertical divots?
 Luckily, it's not so difficult to treat.
 All it takes is giving your tips a little TLC:

 Let's start with the inside out, shall we?
 "You can take supplements like biotin to help nourish your hair and nails," Lin states.* Biotin, that B vitamin involved in the production of keratin, can help support vitamin deficiencies and manage those brittle nail ridges.
-After all, biotin has been shown to support thickness and firmness of nails in several human studies.* One study in particular found that those who took biotin supplements had 25% thicker nailbeds than the placebo group.*
+After all, biotin has been shown to support thickness and firmness of nails1 in several human studies.*

 Just like your skin can become cracked and rough to the touch, the ridges in your nails can experience some dryness.
 The good news is, you can help them in similar ways: "Apply moisturizer to your fingernails just as you do to your hands," Zeichner notes.
 That said, oils are your friends: Try massaging some jojoba oil, coconut oil, or argan oil onto your nails to moisturize and soften the surface.
 But you don't have to shell out extra cash for nail-specific products (although, here are more than a few options if you're interested).
 Rather, "you can use the same types of oils that you apply to hydrate your face," Zeichner adds.
 Allow us to reemphasize: Nail care and skin care are two sides of the same coin.